kbinhnguyen/roadtrip/README.md

 ## Notes & Project status
 - This is a standalone repo that was originally forked from the [main project](https://github.com/naruto-blue-ocean/roadtrip).
 Please check out that page for more details.
 - This repo has fixed the majority of navigation bugs from the original project.
-However, this project is currently on hold so that I can focus on higher-priority projects.
+However, this project is no longer worked on so that I can focus on higher-priority ones.